cefet-rj-dal/harbinger/general/examples_harbinger.md

-# Overview

-This Rmd provides quick end-to-end examples using the default `harbinger()` pipeline on several datasets (nonstationarity, global temperature monthly/yearly, multidimensional, and Seattle temperatures).
+Overview and objectives: This notebook provides quick end‑to‑end demonstrations of the default `harbinger()` pipeline across diverse datasets (nonstationarity, global temperature monthly/yearly, multivariate, and weather).
 For each dataset we: fit the default pipeline, run detection, and plot detections over the series.
+The goal is to illustrate Harbinger’s unified interface for anomalies, change points, and motifs, and how it builds on DAL Toolbox models.

 ``` r